 Attention: Question.
-Read and observe the relation between Digitizing and Digitizing and Digitizing the only way to turn a scanning into Spatial data?
+Read and observe the relation between \bigcirc Digitizing and \bigcirc Scanning.
+Is Digitising the only way to turn a scanning into Spatial data?

-&lt;sup>1 It should be noted that aerial surveys are a form of remote sensing, but not from space.
+1 It should be noted that aerial surveys are a form of remote sensing, but not from space.

 Important: Resources.
-You will require the latest LTR version of QGIS, plus the dataset data\entry.zip.
+You will require the latest LTR version of QGIS (A Coruna 3.10), plus the dataset data_entry.zip which you can download from CANVAS.
 When you unzip the dataset, you will find the following files inside:

-- data\entry.qgs a QGIS project file;
+- data_entry.qgs a QGIS project file;

-- checking\errors.qgs a QGIS project file;
+- checking_errors.qgs a QGIS project file;

-- Pearl\Harbour\topographic\map\(1999).tif a raster map;
+- Pearl_Harbour_topographic_map(1999).tif a raster map;

-- Educational facilities.csv tabular data;
+- Educational_facilities.csv tabular data;

 - Polygons.gpk a polygon vector layer.